sourcegraph/about/content/blogposts/2024/openai-o1-for-cody.md

 console.log(evaluateExpression("7 - 3 + 2 * (5 + 1)")); // Output: 16
 ```

 If we actually run this code, we’ll get the correct answers of 22, 14, 12, 11.3333, and 16.
 So the output that GPT-4o computed for two of the five examples was wrong.
-Asking the same of OpenAI o1, I get:
+Asking the same of o1-preview, I get:

 ```js
 console.log(evaluateExpression("(2 + 3) * (7 - 2) / (1 + 1)")); // Output: 12.5